xiaolongw1223/GEOL6396-computational-EM/docs/README.md

 This repository is created for the course - GEOL6396 Computational EM in University of Houston.
 The language of the repository is python 100%.

-Brife introductions of the repository are summarized below:
+Brief introductions of the repository are summarized below:

 **code**
  - All scripts for 4 different labs in the course.